 If you don’t have an iPad or a car video system, you can purchase small gifts as “trip presents” to be doled out every couple of hours, interspersed with snacks on the off hours.
 It’s easier for a small child to accept and understand an hour of waiting than it is to grasp the time it takes to drive for an entire day.
 Gifts can also give them something to play with and entertain themselves along the way.
 As with any gifts for young children, stay away from anything with small parts that could be a choking hazard.

 Potty breaks will be much more frequent when traveling with small children.
 There is no easy solution, but it helps if you make them a shared experience.
 If one child goes, everyone goes.
 Another way to minimize stops is to limit drinks to water only.
 Other types of drinks will only lead to more potty breaks.
 If the drink itself doesn’t create more trips to the bathroom (think apple juice) the taste can cause the children to drink for taste rather than thirst, thereby creating the need for more stops.

 If your child struggles with car sickness, here are a few suggestions:

-- Have a bag ready, wet wipes, and a change of clothes to lessen the stress when the inevitable happens.
+Have a bag ready with wet wipes, and a change of clothes to lessen the stress when the inevitable happens.

 Would it be easier to fly?
 Probably.
 But flying isn’t always affordable, and in some circumstances it can be even worse than driving.
 All it takes is one long layover or one missed flight transfer with children and a road trip starts to look better and better.